 A dry spell, a sexless marriage, the dreaded sexual slump.
 No matter what you call it, being in one can feel defeating, hopeless and downright awful!
 But, what is it exactly?

-A sexual slump describes a relationship without sexual contact for a period of time, typically 6 months to a year.
-Longer than a year and a couple may be in a sexless relationship.
+A sexual slump describes a relationship without sexual contact for a period of time, typically up to 6 months.
+Longer than 6 months and a couple may be in a sexless relationship.
 While a dry spell is normal and pretty common in long-term partnerships, left unchecked it could lead to increased fighting, a loss of connection and possibly signal the end of your marriage or partnership.

 How does the sexual slump happen?